 In this post, we will compare the benefits of hiring new employees with the benefits of investing in employee training and development.
-Find out, which factors you have to take into account before you should make a decision.
+Find out which factors you have to take into account before you make a decision.

 When company growth depends on building teams to take on new challenges, the instinct is often to recruit new talent for an injection of fresh energy rather than investing in employee training.
-Still, while external recruiting still plays a sizable role in HR, it is not always a one-size-fits-all solution — and in light of global economic and political shifts, the future of work may be trending towards employee training and development.
+Still, while external recruiting still plays a sizable role in HR, it is not always a one-size-fits-all solution—and in light of global economic and political shifts, the future of work is trending towards employee training and development.

 Though new team members can sometimes hit the ground running on the newest and most pressing challenges, it can be hard to guarantee a culture fit or to justify investing so much money.
 On the other hand, experienced team members have already proven their commitment to a company’s mission and culture.
 Still, it may not always be possible to upskill employees quickly enough to compete with external experts.